phanquanghung/speech-to-command/README.md

 I hope that this project will be useful to the community and that it will help to make VR experiences more immersive and accessible.

-I hope you enjoy trying my speech-to-command VR experience as much as I enjoyed creating it. 😊
+May you enjoy trying my speech-to-command VR experience as much as I enjoyed creating it. 😊